-I III ON JUELI ON of the discipline (resulting from the grid of the specific competences acquired) 7.1 The The seminar aims to be, for the students who do not have English as main general subject, a means of improving the English knowledge they had acquired in high objective of school, in order to reach the level of language competence that would alow them the subject to understand and produce accurate academic and scientific texts in English, and understand written or verbal texts on topics related to the field of engineering in general and the specialization they have chosen, in particular.
+7.1 The The seminar aims to be, for the students who do not have English as main general subject, a means of improving the English knowledge they had acquired in high objective of school, in order to reach the level of language competence that would alow them the subject to understand and produce accurate academic and scientific texts in English, and understand written or verbal texts on topics related to the field of engineering in general and the specialization they have chosen, in particular.
 During the seminar, students are given the opportunity to produce written texts or to express themselves verbally, in English.
 In order to achieve these goals, the textbooks elaborated by the foreign languages team of the Department of Automated Systems Engineering and Management are used, as well as specialized books, published by well-known international publishing houses.
-7.2 Specific Acquiring field-related vocabulary in English and the completion of objectives documents that are specific to the chosen field of study
+7.2 Specific • Acquiring field-related vocabulary in English and the completion of objectives documents that are specific to the chosen field of study

-8.2 Seminar Teaching No. of hours/ methods Observations Chapter 1 Introductory seminar.
+8. Contents 8.2 Seminar Teaching methods No. of hours/ Observations Chapter 1 Introductory seminar.
 Test for the evaluation of students'level of English language skills.
-Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 2.
+Free exposure, with the presentation of the course with video projector, on the board or online lh Chapter 2.
 What is Engineering?
 Reading.
 Vocabulary and conversation exercises.
-Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 3 The plural of nouns: Revision and application exercises.
-Free exposure, with the presentation of the course with video projector, on the board or online 1h
+Free exposure, with the presentation of the course with video projector, on the board or online lh Chapter 3 The plural of nouns: Revision and application exercises.
+Free exposure, with the presentation of the course with video projector, on the board or online lh